ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 - *initial-change:* In the presence of the initial change morpheme, alternate the first vowel of the verbal complex according to the tables below.

-There are at least three patterns of initial change in the Southwestern group (Nichols 2012, NSF Report: Notes on variation in Minnesota Ojibwa).

-Pattern 1 (Mille Lacs, south side of Leech Lake, White Earth)

 | Unchanged   | Changed  |
 |-------------|----------|
 | a           | e        |